secile/UsbCamera/README.md

 # UsbCamera
-C# source code for using USB camera in WinForms/WPF.
+C# source code for using web camera via USB in WinForms/WPF.
 With only single CSharp source code.
 No external library required.

 # How to use